Hydration is key — here are 12 Ways To Remember To Drink Water.

-You’ll need increased amounts if you exercise and sweat, if you’re active throughout the day, if you’re not eating enough water containing foods, or if you eat a high fiber diet.
-Also, pay attention to the color of your urine – ideally it should be pale yellow/clear, and if it’s dark yellow this a good indicator you may need much more water.
+You’ll need increased amounts if you exercise and sweat if you’re active throughout the day if you’re not eating enough water-containing foods, or if you eat a high fiber diet.
+Also, pay attention to the color of your urine – ideally, it should be pale yellow/clear, and if it’s dark yellow this is a good indicator you may need much more water.

 12 Ways To Remember To Drink Water